MLB on Fox: Color commentators

 In Game 4 of the 1997 American League Championship Series, on a wild pitch with runners dashing around the bases, when umpire Durwood Merrill gestured to where the ball was, color commentator Tim McCarver sarcastically commented that "maybe he was trying to tell himself where the ball is!"
 Merrill heard about that, took offense to it, and fired back in his autobiography that he was letting the other umpires know that the situation was under control.
-Meanwhile, when rule questions come up during a broadcast, McCarver frequently will explain the rule, sometimes incorrectly.
+Meanwhile, when rule questions come up during a broadcast, McCarver frequently would explain the rule, sometimes incorrectly.
 For example, after a St. Louis Cardinals balk in Game 4 of the 2006 NLCS, McCarver explained, "You have to have 'one thousand one' when coming to a stop, and you have to stop your glove in the same place every time in front of your body", when the rules state that there must be merely a complete discernible stop anywhere in front of the pitcher's body; no certain duration or location is necessary.

-McCarver has also been known to make verbal gaffes, particularly with player's names (notably confusing Albert Pujols with the retired Luis Pujols, as well as repeatedly referring to Bronson Arroyo as "Brandon Arroyo" during the 2004 World Series).
+McCarver was also known to make verbal gaffes, particularly with player's names (notably confusing Albert Pujols with the retired Luis Pujols, as well as repeatedly referring to Bronson Arroyo as "Brandon Arroyo" during the 2004 World Series).
 During the 2009 World Series, he referred to New York Yankees shortstop Derek Jeter as "Jerek Deter".
 In 2006, an episode of the Fox animated series Family Guy lampooned McCarver's broadcasting ability with the quip, "Well, at least he couldn't be any worse than Tim McCarver is at sportscasting."
 McCarver has in general, been accused of overanalyzing situations, being too verbose, and not allowing a game to "breathe".

 During their broadcast of Game 3 of the 2006 American League Championship Series, Lou Piniella, who is of Spanish descent, made an analogy involving the luck of finding a wallet, and then briefly used a couple of Spanish phrases.
 Fox color commentator Steve Lyons responded by saying that Piniella was "hablaing Español" – Spanglish for "speaking Spanish" – and added, "I still can't find my wallet.
 I don't understand him, and I don't want to sit close to him now."
 On October 13, 2006, Fox fired Lyons for making these remarks, which the network determined to be racially insensitive.
 Lyons was replaced for the rest of the series in Detroit by Los Angeles Angels announcer José Mota.
 Piniella later stated that he thought that Lyons was just "kidding" and that Lyons was, per Piniella's experience, not bigoted.
 Lyons had previously maligned Los Angeles Dodgers outfielder Shawn Green, who is Jewish, for sitting out a game on Yom Kippur in 2004, saying "He's not even a practicing Jew.
 He didn't marry a Jewish girl.
 And from what I understand, he never had a bar mitzvah, which is unfortunate because he doesn't get the money."
 Lyons was suspended briefly without pay after his remarks, and Fox apologized for Lyons' comments, though Lyons never made an on-air apology.